Endava/cats/README.md

 ```

 This is a description of the elements within the `customFuzzer.yml` file:
-- you can supply a `description` of the test case.
+- you can supply a `description` of the test.
 This will be set as the `Scenario` description.
 If you don't supply a `description` the `testNumber` will be used instead.
 - you can have multiple tests under the same path: `test1`, `test2`, etc.
 - `expectedResponseCode` is mandatory, otherwise the `Fuzzer` will ignore this test.
 The `expectedResponseCode` tells CATS what to expect from the service when sending this test.
 - *at most* one of the properties can have multiple values.
 When this situation happens, that test will actually become a list of tests one for each of the values supplied.
 For example in the above example `prop7` has 3 values.
 This will actually result in 3 tests, one for each value.